emerald-dao/beginner-cadence-course/README.md

 ## 🙋 How to Submit Quests

 When you finish a quest, please store all your quests together.
-Then, when you want them to be reviewed, submit them in the #quest-submissions channel inside the [Emerald Academy Discord](https://discord.gg/wjA875sMjV) and our instructors will review them.
+Then, when you want them to be reviewed, submit them in the #quest-submissions channel inside the [Emerald City Discord](https://discord.gg/emeraldcity) and our instructors will review them.

 ## 📝 Quizzes